oshaughn/research-projects-RIT/INSTALL.md

 export GW_SURROGATE=''
 ```

-and making sure you have installed the necessary dependencies.
+    *  make sure you have installed the necessary dependencies.
 The following command will at least ensure that these dependencies are up to date
 ```bash
 python setup.py install --user
 ```